Video game crash of 1983

 Lasting about two years, the crash shook a then-booming video game industry and led to the bankruptcy of several companies producing home computers and video game consoles.
 Analysts of the time expressed doubts about the long-term viability of video game consoles and software.

-The North American video game console industry recovered a few years later, mostly due to the widespread success of Nintendo's Western branding for its Famicom console, the Nintendo Entertainment System (NES), released in 1985.
+The North American video game console industry recovered a few years later, mostly due to the widespread success of Nintendo's Western branding for its Famicom console, the Nintendo Entertainment System (NES), released in October 1985.
 The NES was designed to avoid the missteps that caused the 1983 crash and the stigma associated with video games at that time.